Lexirem/GameAddictsClient/README.md

-7Seas.
+Game Addicts!!

 Description

-This is an App for people to find people and share good times at the sea.
-Users will find differents offers from sailors and their boats.
+This is an App for people who loves games and want to keep track of how many they have and what type.
-If you own a boat and looking for sailors or viceversa, thats your App!!!

 User Stories

 · 404: As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.

-· Signup: As an anon I can sign up in the platform so that I can start playing into competition.
+· Signup: As an anon I can sign up in the platform so that I can get into my profile.

-· Login: As a user I can login to the platform so that I can play competitions.
+· Login: As a user I can login to the platform so that I can .

 · Logout: As a user I can logout from the platform so no one else can use it.

-· Add offer: As a user I can add a sailing offer as a crew or a boat owner.

-· Edit offer: As a user I can edit a offer.

-· Edit profile: As a user I can edit my user and boat profile.

-· View offers: As an anon I can view the crew and boat offers list.

-· View details: As a user I can view offer details.

 Backlog

-· Add more searchs filters in /offers page.

-· Generate crew offers.

-· Add favourites option from offers.

-· Generate internal chat between users.